Adasha/proximity-effect/README.md

 myEffect.addEffect('padding', {value: 20, scatter: 30}, {value: 100, scatter: 50}, {rule: 'padding', unit: 'px'});
 ```

+## API freeze
 Full details on the API are forthcoming, for now there is only an unfinished [page on the wiki](https://github.com/Adasha/proximity-effect/wiki/API-reference).

+The API will be fixed from v2.2.
+The v2.1 devtrain is still likely to see some changes, though on smaller scales.

 ## License: